-An essential part of the #leverages is also a process of preparing quality – user friendly and tactically enhanced – store layouts.
-Here is how efficient store layouts can be prepared using #leverages.
+An essential part of the #levers is also a process of preparing quality – user-friendly and tactically enhanced – store layouts.
+Here is how.

 — STEP ONE: GRASP THE WHOLE RETAIL SPACE

-First, you have to firmly grasp everything, the whole offer you provide (or plan to provide) in your retail space.
+First, you have to firmly grasp the whole assortment = offer you provide (or plan to provide) in your retail space.

 The main tool for such an overview is called Customer Decision Tree (CDT).

 It joins similar products and services into categories, then sorts them into a hierarchy based on customers’ buying habits, wants, and needs.

 Let’s take coffee as an example.

-Category: COFFEE.
-Under this umbrella, we put everything customers associate as coffee.
+Under the umbrella, we put everything shoppers associate as coffee.

-Family: HOT DRINKS (where coffee is joined together with tea, hot chocolate, and milky drinks.
+Here coffee is joined together with tea, hot chocolate, and milky drinks.
 The product categories that solve the similar need to a shopper.

 Section: DRINKS or FOOD FOR BREAKFAST